wpilibsuite/GradleRIO/README.md

 ## Misc Commands
 - ```./gradlew telemetry``` will display the telemetry that GradleRIO reports.
 This can be disabled.
 See more about this [here](PRIVACY.md)

+## Getting Started
+Read the docs [here](docs/) to get started.
+They are much more descriptive than this README.

 ## Download
 To get GradleRIO, download the [Quickstart Zip](Quickstart.zip) and unzip it to your project directory.